ACCESS-NRI/access-hive.org.au/docs/about/contribute.md

 All contributions need to have an associated [GitHub issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/) that explains the content and importance of the contribution.
 If your contribution does not already have an associated issue, [create a new issue](https://github.com/ACCESS-NRI/access-hive.org.au/issues/new?template=simple-issue-template.md) related to it.
 Feel free to assign the related issue to yourself if you intend to work on it.

+### Quick fix

+If you'd like to do a quick fix, such as fixing a typo or updating wording, you can do so by editing the markdown file directly in the GitHub repo.
+For instance, if you want to update something on this page, you can navigate to `docs/about/contribute.md' on the GitHub website and click the pencil icon in the top right to edit in the browser.

 ### Fork the ACCESS-Hive Docs GitHub repository

 After raising a GitHub issue about your contribution, you need to [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo?platform=mac&tool=webui) the [ACCESS-Hive Docs GitHub repository](https://github.com/ACCESS-NRI/access-hive.org.au).